Bad News (England, 1993)

 I should have known better—my wife's not a drinker.
 It’s not like that song, red, red wine goes to my head for her.
 She's happy with one dry white.
-While it's handy not worrying about who's driving home after a rare night out, sometimes I wish she'd let herself go.
+While it's handy not worrying about who's driving home after a rare night out, I sometimes wish she'd let herself go.
 I suggested it once, and she said, "You may want to ruin your liver, but I don't.
 Just make sure your life insurance is paid up."
 My wife can be very affectionate.

 Back in the living room, I surfed the TV channels.
 It was a typical Friday, with nothing but game shows, sitcoms and old movies to fill in time before a late-night sport special.
 I settled on the last half of a Rambo and tried to engage my wife in conversation.

 "The news was bad tonight, wasn't it?"
 I offered as an opening gambit.

 "Was it?" she asked, eyes glued to her latest paperback.

 "Well, it seemed worse than usual," I replied, as Rambo stalked the enemy.
 "The things they show on TV these days shouldn't be allowed.
 I'm glad the kids are playing upstairs."

 "They're probably killing zombies on the computer, dear."